jbloomlab/IFNsorted_flu_single_cell/README.md

 The viral mRNA in the IFN-enriched sample was then amplified by semi-specific PCR and sequenced using PacBio long-read technologies to obtain full length sequences for the viral genomes.

+The 10X transcriptomic data and the full-length viral gene sequences were analyzed to determine characteristics of infections that triggered IFN production.

 ## Organization of analysis
-The analysis is performed by a set of [Jupyter notebooks](http://jupyter.org/) that do the following.
+Most of the analysis is performed by a set of [Jupyter notebooks](http://jupyter.org/) that contain detailed descriptions of the results.

+### Running the analysis

 The entire analysis can be run by executing the [Snakemake](https://snakemake.readthedocs.io/en/stable/) file [Snakefile](Snakefile) with: